MySQL: 10 Cons & Disadvantages with 5 Alternatives

 Resolving This Disadvantage:

 To mitigate scalability issues, one approach is to implement sharding, which involves splitting an extensive database into smaller, more manageable segments distributed across multiple servers.
-Another solution is to use MySQL clustering or third-party tools designed to enhance scalability.
+Another solution is to use MySQL clustering or third-party tools, such as Devart ODBC Driver for MySQL, designed to enhance scalability.
 Additionally, optimizing database queries and regularly monitoring performance can help maintain efficiency as the database grows.

 2. Limited Support for Advanced SQL Features